 “How long will I get to you?”

 The GPS system in space is comprised of 28 to 32 satellites that are positioned in their own paths about 11,000 or more nautical miles above the Earth.
-Sitting above the equator, each of these satellites orbits around the world twice a day and moves at a speed similar to the earth’s rotation.
-In this manner, they appear to be stationary when being observed from earth.
+Each of these satellites, which are located above the equator, travels twice daily in an orbit around the globe at a speed akin to that of the earth’s rotation.
+When viewed from Earth, they appear to be stationary.

 They send signals to a receiver (your GPS) by calculating your precise position on the planet including the exact time the signals are sent.